Diana-Abyaneh/Crypto-scout-react/README.md

 - Convert amounts between selected currencies
 - Search functionality
 - Last 7 days change chart for prices, market caps, and total volume
-- Automatic or manual rate updates (based on implementation)
+- Supports manual rate updates only (users can refresh data by interaction)
 - Built with functional components and React hooks like useEffect and useState
 - Clean and user-friendly interface